This website uses features that your browser doesn't support. Please upgrade to a recent version of your browser.

 Mobility

-Train instead of short-haul flight, job ticket, job bike, own cargo bike.
-ZU gets things moving.
+Trains instead of short-haul flights, job tickets, job bikes and a cargo bike.
+ZU is making a difference.
 Find out everything you need to know about mobility here.

 We care about travelling sustainably.

 A university without international exchange?
-This we can't image having over 80 international partnerships with other universities signed.
+This we can't image having over 80 international partnerships with other universities.
 Short-haul flights, even though you would be just as fast by train?
 This makes no sense, does it?
-That's why we consistently use buses and trains for business trips and don't allow short-haul flights since 2021.
+That's why we consistently use public transport for business trips and don't allow short-haul flights since 2021.

-We defined a flight exclusion zone based on the travel time from centre to centre.
-If the journey by train is equally fast or at most approx. 1.5 hours slower than by plane.
+We defined a flight exclusion zone based on the travel time from centre to centre (journey by train is equally fast or at not approx. 1.5 hours slower than by plane).

-Let's look at the emissions from our business flights which have roughly halved compared to 2019.
-We calculate every business flight based on distance using a calculator from the Federal Environment Agency.
-It works with emission factors that have been scientifically determined.
+And this is having an impact: emissions from our business flights have been reduced by 40% compared to 2019.
+We calculate each business flight based on distance and scientifically determined emission factors using a calculator provided by the German Federal Environment Agency.

 Is my exchange semester available sustainably?